p2p-research-tools/fbas-graph-generator/README.md

-# fbas_graph_generator
+# FBAS graph generator

-Generate weighted trust graphs for FBASs like [Stellar](https://www.stellar.org/).
+Generate trust graphs for FBASs like [Stellar](https://www.stellar.org/).

-The binary takes an FBAS in [stellarbeat](https://stellarbeat.io/)'s JSON format
+The binary reads an FBAS in [stellarbeat](https://stellarbeat.io/)'s JSON format and

-    1. ranks the nodes using the [fbas_rewards_distributor]()
+    - ranks the nodes using the [fbas_rewards_distributor](https://gitlab.informatik.hu-berlin.de/ti/theses/student-content/ndolo-charmaine-ma/fbas-reward-distributor)
-    2. returns 2 files containing commonly used graph encodings, i.e.
+    - writes 2 files containing commonly used graph encodings, i.e.
         - a nodes list with weights (using one of the algorithms implemented in the above tool) for each node and
         - an adjacency list